 Active Since | 2003 |

-Estimated Net Worth (2025) | $3-4 million |
+Estimated Net Worth (2025) | $1-1.5 million |

-Main Income Sources | Podcast Production, Live Shows, Digital Content |
+Main Income Sources | Podcast Production, Live Shows, Digital Content, Comedy Club Ownership |

-Notable Partnerships | Joe Rogan, Tony Hinchcliffe, YMH Studios |
+Notable Partnerships | Joe Rogan, Tony Hinchcliffe, Sunset Strip Comedy Club |

 The big switch happened when he met Joe Rogan.
 Rogan needed someone who knew both comedy and computers.
 And Brian?
 He fit the bill perfectly.
-He packed his bags and moved to California, jumping head-first into the entertainment world.
+He packed his bags and moved to California, jumping headfirst into the entertainment world.
 Working at The Comedy Store and The Ice House Comedy Club, he learned the ins and outs of the comedy business while keeping his tech skills sharp.

 When The Joe Rogan Experience started, it wasn’t the huge show we know today.
 It was just Joe and Brian in a room with some microphones.
 Brian handled all the technical stuff – recording, editing, and making sure everything worked right.
 He was the wizard behind the curtain, making the magic happen.